Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 That being said, some in the comment section below have said that you can, on the clearest of all days, see the Big Island from the summit.

-However, I am skeptical, as I have yet to see it in my experience.
+However, I am skeptical, as I have yet to see it myself, and I have climbed the Koko Crater Stairs hundreds of times.
 I say this because I have positively seen the summits of Hawaiʻi Island from Oʻahu, but only from a very different and much higher vantage point on the clearest day imaginable.

 Old Summit Platform